-E7 It is essential to maintain uniformity in reporting results of residue levels.
-In general, results above the RL and <10 mg/kg should be rounded to two significant figures.
-Results $\geq$ 10 mg/kg may be rounded to three significant figures or to a whole number.
-Reporting limits should be rounded to 1 significant figure at <10 mg/kg and two significant figures at $\geq$ 10 mg/kg.
+E4 It is essential to maintain uniformity in reporting results for pesticide residues.
+In general, results at or above the RL but <10 mg/kg should be rounded to two significant figures.
+Results \geq 10 mg/kg may be rounded to three significant figures or to a whole number.
+The RL should be rounded to 1 significant figure at <10 mg/kg and two significant figures at \geq 10 mg/kg.
 These rounding rules do not necessarily reflect the uncertainty associated with the reported data.
-Additional significant figures may be recorded for the purpose of statistical analysis and when reporting results for proficiency tests.
-In some cases the rounding may be specified by, or agreed with the customer/stakeholder of the control or monitoring program.
+Additional significant figures may be recorded for the purpose of statistical analysis (eg. assessment of measurement uncertainty) and when reporting results for proficiency tests.
+In some cases the rounding may be specified by, or agreed with the customer/stakeholder of the control or monitoring programme.
 In any case, the rounding of results should never lead to a different decision being taken with regard to the exceedance of a legal limit such as the MRL.
 Thus, rounding to significant figures should be done after the final calculation of the result.